 Note: Gross Receipts is taken from the IRS Business Master File.
 Income, as reported in the Business Master File, is a gross figure that does not subtract rental expenses, costs, sales expenses, direct expenses, and costs of goods sold.
-Italics indicate tax year other than 2015 (2016 or 2014).
+Tax year is for 2018 or 2017.